TZstatsADS/fall2022-project3-prj3-group5/README.md

 	+ Woonsup Kim
 	+ Yayuan Wang

 + Project summary: In this project, we created two predictive models for image classification.
-For Model I, we built a model based on ResNet50 from Keras library with 27% accuracy.
-For Model II, we explored a transfer learning approach using a pre-trained CNN with VGG16 as the base model and implemented the predicted labels from Model I result, which yielded 57% accuracy.
+For Model I, we built a transfer learning model based on ResNet50 from Keras library with 27% training accuracy.
+For Model II, we add weakly supervised learning features to the model by correcting the noisy label with CNN architecture, which yielded 50% training accuracy.

 **Contribution statement**:
 + All members contributed in developing the approach of model building